alexmoed/auto-splat-seg/README.md

-# Room pipeline — Gaussian splat scene segmentation
+# Gaussian splat scene segmentation

 Decomposes a Gaussian splat scan of a room (`.ply`) into a labeled set of individual furniture / decor objects (`.splat` puzzle pieces) plus the